Recognizing Emotional Blackmail and the Self-Absorption of the Wounded

 But it is the victim centeredness that is of importance for us.
 Harvey writes:

 They seemed blind and unaware—or unconcerned—about the pain they were causing others.
 This selfishness was rooted in a story, a narrative they told over and over again where they were the victim, the one who had been hurt.
 The sisters realized that something truly destructive had taken root.
 With their loss of personal responsibility, both loved ones had become consummate victims.
 The story they told themselves and other people was about how they had been sinned against, how they were the victims of injustice.
 They had not been loved.
 They had not been cared for.
 Their concerns had been ignored…they twisted any attempt to speak truth and used it as further evidence of how misunderstood they were. (p.
 38)

-The purpose of this paper is not at all to discount the real mistreatment at the hands of others.
+The purpose of this post is not at all to discount the real mistreatment at the hands of others.
 But it is to warn that caring for the wounded requires unpacking how self-centeredness distorts self-perception.
 And it is to warn those tender-hearted individuals within the church of this danger.